The Hyundai Ioniq Electric is a spacious, conservative, popular EV

 Equipment levels and the driver experience are both very good.
 Space in the back seats of this Hyundai electric car is also fine for both legroom and headroom, and the boot is pretty spacious.

 The Ioniq is already a popular EV for families, due to its space, price, and practicality.
-Its limited range does mean you have to plan ahead for longer trips, though rapid charging via its CCS connector is available.
+Its range is good enough for most occasions, though you would need to plan ahead for longer trips.

 The Hyundai Ioniq would also be a comfortable, sensible choice for commuters, as long as the home to work distance is not too big.